Dynamical signature of vortex mass in Fermi superfluids: Methods

 which depends on the local densities: total ($\rho$), kinetic ($\tau$), current ($\bm{j}$) and anomalous ($\nu$), respectively.
 They are expressed via Bogoliubov amplitudes $\{u_n(\bm{r},t), v_n(\bm{r},t)\}$, where explicit forms for the most important ones are (see Ref.~\cite{Boulet2022} for others):

-Position and time dependence of functions have been omitted to shorten notation, the factor of 2 in these expressions accounts for spin degeneracy, and we work in units where $\hbar=k_B=1$.
-The Fermi-Dirac distribution function $f(E) = 1/[e^{E/T}+1]$ is used to model finite-temperature $T$ effects.
+Position and time dependence of functions have been omitted to shorten notation, the factor of 2 in these expressions accounts for spin degeneracy, $f(E) = 1/[e^{E/T}+1]$ is the Fermi-Dirac distribution function, and we work in units where $\hbar=k_B=1$.
 We assume that the thermal occupation probabilities $f(E_n)$ do not change significantly in time, and we keep them as frozen over the entire evolution, set to the values defined by the initial conditions.
-This assumption is reasonable since the vortex dynamics is slow compared to the Fermi time scale $\eF^{-1}$, and the system always stays close to the equilibrium.
-Note also that the density $\rho$ and the current $\bm{j}$ are computed from all quantum states, with quasiparticle energies up to the cut-off energy $E_c\approx 10\eF$, and thus they account for both superfluid and normal components.
+This assumption is reasonable since the vortex dynamics is slow compared to the Fermi time scale $\eF^{-1}$, and the system always stays close to equilibrium.
+The densities are computed from all quantum states, with quasiparticle energies up to the cut-off energy $E_c\approx 10\eF$, and thus they account for both superfluid and normal components.
+Note also that SLDA does not correspond to the commonly used Local Density Approximation (LDA), as the kinetic contribution $\tau$ is computed directly via derivative operators acting on quasiparticle wave functions.

 The equations of motion are formally equivalent to time-dependent Bogoliubov-de Gennes (BdG) equations

 with the difference that the single-particle Hamiltonian $\hat{h}$ and the pairing field $\Delta$ are related to energy density functional (\ref{eqn:E}) via appropriate functional derivatives: